Imitation Is Not Always The Sincerest Form Of Flattery

 - Another company literally copied entire pages of our website.

-- Still, another used all of their own pictures and descriptions but copied our product line with a little different twist on the names.
+- Still, another used all of their own pictures and descriptions but copied our product line with a little different twist on all of the names.

 - We even found a company that copied our testimonials and changed the names and locations of the customers.